-Birth through 5 months 6 through 11 months 4-6 fluid ounces breastmilk 1 or formula 2 6-8 fluid ounces breastmilk 1 or formula;2 and 0-1⁄2 ounce equivalent infant cereal;23 or 0-4 tablespoons meat, fish, poultry, whole egg, cooked dry beans, or cooked dry peas; or 0-2 ounces of cheese; or 0-4 ounces (volume) of cottage cheese; or 0-4 ounces or 1⁄2 cup of yogurt;4 or a combination of the above;5 and 0-2 tablespoons vegetable or fruit, or a combination of both.5 6
+Birth through 5 months 6 through 11 months 4-6 fluid ounces breastmilk 1 or formula 2 6-8 fluid ounces breastmilk 1 or formula;2 and 0-1⁄2 ounce equivalent infant cereal;2 3 or 0-4 tablespoons meat, fish, poultry, whole egg, cooked dry beans, or cooked dry peas; or 0-2 ounces of cheese; or 0-4 ounces (volume) of cottage cheese; or 0-4 ounces or 1⁄2 cup of yogurt;4 or a combination of the above;5 and 0-2 tablespoons vegetable or fruit, or a combination of both.5 6

-Breastmilk or formula, or portions of both, must be served; however, it is recommended that breastmilk be served in place of formula from birth through 11 months.
+1Breastmilk or formula, or portions of both, must be served; however, it is recommended that breastmilk be served in place of formula from birth through 11 months.
 For some breastfed infants who regularly consume less than the minimum amount of breastmilk per feeding, a serving of less than the minimum amount of breastmilk may be offered, with additional breastmilk offered at a later time if the infant will consume more.

-Infant formula and dry infant cereal must be iron-fortified.
+a later time in the limital will consume more. a limit formula and dry infant cereal must be iron-fortified.
 Refer to FNS guidance for additional information on crediting different types of grains.

-Yogurt must contain no more than 23 grams of total sugars per 6 ounces.
+4 Yogurt must contain no more than 23 grams of total sugars per 6 ounces.

-A serving of this component is required when the infant is developmentally ready to accept it.
+5 A serving of this component is required when the infant is developmentally ready to accept it.

-Fruit and vegetable juices must not be served.
+6 Fruit and vegetable juices must not be served.